Assoc Prof Ashley Franks

 MFCs can utilize microbes to: generate electrical current; reduce biological waste; bioremediation or; produce a range of commercially useful organic compounds.

-Elizabeth Mathews (PhD)
+Elizabeth Mathews (PhD Student)

 The corrosion of concrete sewer infrastructure is an expensive and widespread environmental problem that affects water utilities worldwide.
 The corrosion results from microbial sulfur cycling occurring within the sewer.
 Oxidation of hydrogen sulfide produces sulfuric acid, which erodes the concrete pipes.